 Thinking of DIY gifts you (or your child) can make together?

-These are great DIY gifts project for kids who want to learn to sew — and for adults who might want to learn also.
+These are great DIY gift projects for kids who want to learn to sew — and for adults who might also want to learn.
 The bonus is you can get gift hunting out of the way and engage your child in an entertaining, crafty project in one fell swoop.
 With the permission of Sasquatch Books, we are reprinting the templates and instructions for making two DIY gifts: a lion pillow and a panda bath puppet.
 Get started here.
 Happy sewing!

 © 2020 By Sanae Ishida.
 All rights reserved.
 Excerpted from Animal Friends to Sew by permission of Sasquatch Books.